malloydata/try-malloy/README.md

 * A CSV file with information about US airports
 * An `airports.malloy` file that contains a simple Malloy model that operates on the CSV file.

-When `airports.malloy` is opened, the Malloy extension reads the model, which tells it to load `airports.csv` into a local instance of DuckDB, which is embedded in the Malloy extenion.
-Once the data is loaded into DuckDB, the schema is read, and the model is ready to be used.
-Click the "run" button above any query to execture the query.
+When `airports.malloy` is opened, the Malloy extension reads the file - a Malloy model - which tells the extension to load `airports.csv` into a local instance of DuckDB that is included by the extension.
+Once the data is loaded into DuckDB and the schema is read, the model is ready to be used.

+There are instructions in the file for how to try a few things - [go check it out](https://github.dev/malloydata/try-malloy/airports.malloy)!